-E&S insurance is a type of insurance policy that covers people that other carriers – sometimes called standard or admitted carriers – can’t cover.
+Excess and surplus (E&S) insurance is a type of insurance policy that’s sold by E&S insurers.
+Often, an E&S policy can cover people that other carriers – sometimes called standard or admitted carriers – can’t cover.
 For example, a standard carrier might not offer you a policy if your application shows insuring you is too risky.
 This can happen if you:

 E&S insurers can often offer coverage when standard carriers can’t because they’re not licensed (or admitted) to do business in the state.
 That doesn’t mean they aren’t licensed at all.